 IMAX (IMAX) Received its Third Buy in a Row

-After Benchmark Co. and Canaccord Genuity gave IMAX (NYSE: IMAX) a Buy rating last month, the company received another Buy, this time from B.Riley FBR.
-Analyst Eric Wold reiterated a Buy rating on IMAX today and set a price target of $26.00.
+After B.Riley FBR and Benchmark Co. gave IMAX (NYSE: IMAX) a Buy rating last month, the company received another Buy, this time from Wedbush.
+Analyst Michael Pachter reiterated a Buy rating on IMAX today and set a price target of $25.00.
 The company’s shares closed last Monday at $17.10, close to its 52-week low of $16.29.

-According to TipRanks.com, Wold has 0 stars on 0-5 star ranking scale with an average return of -5.2% and a 40.4% success rate.
-Wold covers the Services sector, focusing on stocks such as National Cinemedia, Cinemark Holdings, and AMC Entertainment.
+According to TipRanks.com, Pachter is a 3-star analyst with an average return of 2.0% and a 52.9% success rate.
+Pachter covers the Services sector, focusing on stocks such as National Cinemedia, Cinemark Holdings, and AMC Entertainment.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for IMAX with a $22.75 average price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for IMAX with a $23.00 average price target, representing a 34.5% upside.
+In a report issued on February 12, B.Riley FBR also reiterated a Buy rating on the stock with a $26.00 price target.

 See today’s analyst top recommended stocks >>